 Under Illinois law, for properties with five or more units, a landlord must return the tenant's security deposit within 30 to 45 days after the tenant moves out—depending on whether the tenant disputes deductions taken out of the security deposit or if an itemized statement and receipts are provided by the landlord.

 Learn more about tenants' rights and landlords' obligations when it comes to the return of the security deposit in Nolo's chart Cleaning and Repairs a Landlord Can Deduct from a Security Deposit and Nolo's article Get Your Security Deposit Back.

-If you want to go right to the source and look up Illinois law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Illinois Compiled Statutes Chapter 765 §§ 710/1 and 715/3.
-Your city or county might have different landlord-tenant and security deposit laws than those at the state level in Illinois.
-For tips on looking up Illinois state and local laws, check out Nolo's State Laws & Legal Research section.
+If you want to go right to the source and look up Illinois law on security deposits—or if you're writing a letter to your landlord or tenant and want to cite the applicable law—the relevant statutes can be found at Illinois Compiled Statutes sections 710/1 and 715/1 to 715/3.
+To read Illinois' statutes, visit the Illinois General Assembly's website, or check out the Library of Congress's legal research site.